victoriaemmah/portfolio/README.md

 ntpro_analysis.ipynb: This is a Jupyter Notebook for looking at the link between a blood biomarker and frailty score.
 As the paper is still currently under review, I have had to remove a lot of the analysis; however, I have shown here the initial exploratory analysis.

 I would like to note that these were written intended for my own use and for specific datasets.
 As such, I acknowledge that they cannot easily be applied to other datasets.
+I am also unable to show a significant amount of my code externally as the work is still under review.